 Did you know that cancer is the #1 cause of death of children by disease in the U.S.?
 There are 40,000 U.S. children actively battling cancer right now – including two brave, brilliant, beautiful little girls we know: one is a girl on my daughter’s soccer team, whom I had the honor of coaching in the past, and the other is the sister of one of my daughter’s good friends.
 Watching them and their families fight childhood cancer with such strength, hope, and positivity is amazing – and also, devastatingly heartbreaking.

-So please: help us make a difference by donating to Cookies for Kids’ Cancer.
+Help us make a difference by donating to Cookies for Kids’ Cancer.
 Our goal has been to raise at least $3000 through this specific campaign.
 Three companies – Dixie Crystals, Mediavine and OXO – have each pledged to match our own donations raised through this campaign, up to $3,000!

 Thanks to many of you, we have reached our goal.
 But that doesn’t mean our efforts are anywhere near from over.
 You can still donate and help us make an even bigger difference.